When the temperature drops, a flask or thermal cup is a worthwhile investment, as you can keep a drink or soup hot while out and about.

 Tea test score: 10/10

-This stainless-steel flask is large and proudly bears the Thermos name, but most importantly, it works.
+This stainless steel flask is large and proudly bears the Thermos name.
+Most importantly, it works.

-Despite plenty of competition, Thermos is still the most instantly recognisable name in the market, and it offers an extensive range of products to keep food and drink hot or cold.
+Despite plenty of competition, Thermos is still the most recognisable name in the market, offering an extensive range of products to keep food and drink hot or cold.

 We tested the 1.2-litre capacity flask in bold red, but there are plenty of colour options available.
 All aspects of its design have been carefully considered.
-For instance, the cup is insulated with plastic, so our tea retained its heat over a long period but the flask wasn't too hot to hold.
+For instance, the cup is insulated with plastic, so our tea retained its heat without being too hot to hold.

 The flask features a simple screw-top cap that can be loosened for pouring, and ensures not too much heat escapes.